astik/experiment-traditional-ssr-pwa/README.md

 # POC SSR PWA

-This project aims to experiment service worker ability to handle background network activity in order to optimize browsing a traditional SSR website.
+This project aims to experiment service worker ability to handle background network activity in order to optimize browsing a traditional SSR website by creating a cache for future needed resources.

 ## Introduction